Joe2308/hooplife-ms4/README.md

 ### Colors
 The website is inspired by [Global Hooper](https://globalhooper.com/).
 I always liked the simple retro style of the site.
 I used Kanit as my font for its elegant and retro style.
 I have stuck with a white body background except on the home page where I used touches of light grey to accent the navbar and some backgrounds for headings and call to action buttons.
-My navbar and footer are also black with white text.
-I choose these colors for the clean look of black and white while the light grey adds a retro touch while also allowing all colors to blend nicely for the visually impaired.
+My footer is black with white text.
+I chose these colors for the clean look of black and white while the light grey adds a retro touch while also allowing all colors to blend nicely for the visually impaired.

 ### Fonts
 For all fonts I have use Kanit in black text with some text elements muted.
 I browsed through google fonts and this one stood out to me for it's elegant and slightly retro look.